You Are Here:

 About

-In these days of short attention spans and people expecting machines to do all the work for them, I reckon it would make sense to provide web push notifications when a new S.O.N.A.I.S. webcomic strip is published.
-It has almost costed me my sanity to implement this, but here it is.
+In these days of short attention spans and people expecting machines to do all the work for them, I reckon it makes sense to provide web push notifications when a new S.O.N.A.I.S. webcomic strip is published.
+It has almost cost me my sanity to implement this, but here it is.

 Instructions

 Unfortunately the current state of push notifications is still shrouded in black magic and arcane rituals—not only for developers, but also for users.
-However, I expect anyone who reads this comic to be geeky enough to figure it out.
-If you are unfamiliar with push notifications, I'm sorry to say that you will have to read through the entire pile of text below, to have any chance of the notifications working and not breaking after a while.
-Welcome to the Internet anno 2024.
+However, I expect anyone who reads the S.O.N.A.I.S. comic to be geeky enough to figure it out.
+If you are unfamiliar with push notifications, I'm sorry to say that you will have to read through the entire pile of text below, to have a good chance of the notifications working and not breaking after a while—welcome to the Internet anno 2024.

 Remarks